Documentation

 Tools Reference | Comprehensive reference of all available MCP-compatible tools, their parameters, response formats, and error handling. |

-OpenAI-Compatible Server Reference | Technical documentation of the server’s architecture, API endpoints, configuration options, and integration details with Vertex AI. |
+OpenAI-Compatible Server Reference | Technical documentation of the server’s architecture, AgentFlow UI, API endpoints, configuration options, and Vertex AI integration. |

 Explanation: Understanding-oriented content